 Upon execution of the agreement, the Company received a technology access fee of \$6.0 million on May 3, 2016.
-In accordance with ASC 605-25, the Company identified the following deliverables at the inception of the GSK agreement: (1) the non-exclusive research license, (2) commercial license (3) transfer of the Company's platform technology (Azymetric) and relevant know-how, (4) technical assistance if required by GSK in connection with the transfer of technology, and (5) the obligation to provide future technology improvement and updates, when and if available.
-The Company determined that the licenses did not have stand-alone value without the Company's platform technology and its technical assistance during the transfer of the technology.
+In accordance with ASC 605-25, the Company identified the following deliverables at the inception of the GSK agreement: (1) the non-exclusive research license, (2) commercial license (3) transfer of the Company's platform technology (Azymetric) and relevant know-how, (4) technical assistance if required by GSK in connection with the transfer of technology, and (5) the obligation to provide future technology and its technical assistance during the transfer of the technology.
 Accordingly, deliverables (1) through (4) were considered as a single unit of accounting and the technology access fee of \$6.0 million has been allocated to this unit of accounting and has been recognized as revenue upon completion of the transfer of the Company's technology and technical know-how to GSK.